-These remarks were delivered by the author at the Global Conclave 2021, hosted by the Nepal Institute for International Cooperation and Engagement (NIICE).
+These remarks were delivered by the author at the Global Conclave 2021, hosted by the Nepal Institute for International Cooperation and Engagement (NIICE) on 27 June 2021.

 A few observations to introduce the subject of the session and to situate our dialogue in the current context.

 Our two institutions – SAARC and BIMSTEC – represent important facets of regional and sub-regional cooperation and integration.
 The realization that integration in South Asia and also between a part of it and a small part of Southeast Asia i.e., Myanmar and Thailand are still at a modest level, is an open secret.
 We are here, I think, to reflect on its present state, its past trajectory, the challenges and opportunities we perceive in the future as well as to suggest ideas how to strengthen the cause of security, peace and prosperity in this part of the world.

 Launched in 1985, SAARC progressed well and began to show much promise in the early years of this century.
 Between 1985 and 2014, it held 18 summits, with an average of a summit every 1.5 years.
 Since 2014, that is, for nearly seven years, no summit has been held for the reasons known to us all.
 The absence of political direction has slowed down the blossoming of the SAARC movement, complete with its elaborate architecture comprising the Secretariat, specialized bodies, regional centers and other programmes.
 The current situation is obviously not in the region’s interest.
 What are our options?
 What do our panelists see happening in the future?